 The biggest impact will be on the amount in which the homebuyer will be able to qualify.
 Previously, the homebuyer qualified at the rate offered by the lender.
-Now, the homebuyer must qualify at the benchmark rate which is the higher of the Bank of Canada Rate (currently 4.99%) OR the rate from the lender plus 2%.
+Now, the homebuyer must qualify at the benchmark rate which is the higher of the Benchmark Rate (currently 5.34%) OR the rate from the lender plus 2%.
 This applies to all terms, fixed and variable rates.

 The stress test for non-insured mortgages applies to both fix rate and variable rate mortgages.
-On variable rate mortgages, the rate at time of funding is based on Canada's prime rate (presently 3.20%) +/- a given margin.
-Today's average variable rate is prime - .45% (3.20% is prime - 0.45%) = 2.75%.
-So applying the stress test of the greater of the two qualifying rates; Bank of Canada is 4.99% and the actual rate of 2.75% + 2% = 4.75% thus the BOC would be the qualifying rate to use since its higher.
+On variable rate mortgages, the rate at time of funding is based on Canada's prime rate (presently 3.70%) +/- a given margin.
+Today's average variable rate is prime - .45% (3.70% is prime - 0.45%) = 2.75%.
+So applying the stress test of the greater of the two qualifying rates; Benchmark Rate is 5.34% and the actual rate of 2.75% + 2% = 4.75% thus the Benchmark Rate would be the qualifying rate to use since its higher.